-My new book, Fearless At Work, is out today.
-In it, I share how to trade fear for more productive behaviors to maximize potential.
+In my book, Fearless At Work, I share how to trade fear for more productive behaviors to maximize potential.
 Fearlessness is about the 1,440 minutes we have each day, and what happens when we recognize their power.
 It’s about the small yet intentional choices we make to create big outcomes.

 It’s about realizing that inside of every moment, we have a choice.
 And we can choose fearlessness.

 Today is a great time to choose habits that build fearlessness!
 Here are five things that fearless people do, that you can too.

 1. Get clear on their purpose.
 At the heart of fearless living is a sense of purpose.
 If you don’t have a clear purpose, you are more likely to sacrifice your time, energy, and resources to the wrong things for the wrong reasons.
 A strong purpose suffocates our fears and serves as our compass when we feel fear and doubt begin to creep in.

 2. Demonstrate curiosity.
 Curiosity asks the question: “what’s possible?”
 Where other people see obstacles, fearless people see opportunity.
 Imagine if you shifted your lens to filter the world not through fear, but through curiosity instead.
 What possibilities would you open yourself up to?

 3. Take ownership of their story.
 When you are fearless, you understand that you are the boss of you right now.
 You own your thoughts and your actions and that means taking ownership of the story you tell yourself.
 Our old story is all about but… “I would love to do that, but…” Your new story trades all those buts for who you want to be most.
 Fear makes excuses; fearless people make a habit of accountability.